espocrm/documentation/docs/development/di.md

 * Tries to resolve by binding (see below about binding); exit if succcess;
 * Tries to resolve by a parameter name, assuming that parameter name matches a service name; exit if succcess;
-* Creates a new instance if type hind is a class.
+* Creates a new instance if type hint is a class.

 If there's no service with the name that matches a parameter name, and a parameter's type hint is a class, then an instance will be created and passed as a dependency.
 A new instance will be created every time the dependency is requested.
 See below.